chengzhengqian/czq-comint.el/README.md

 ### Silent REPL helpers

 - Use `czq-comint--send-command-quietly` when you need to run setup commands without flashing prompts or echoed text.
-The helper disables buffer output, sends the command (adding a trailing newline if necessary), and queues a `<czq-comint handler=elisp>` restore tag that re-enables output and skips the prompt line once the shell is done.
-Passing a numeric `skip-strings` count suppresses additional plain-text tokens that you know the command will emit.
+The helper installs a render filter that discards process output, sends the command (adding a trailing newline if necessary), and queues a `<czq-comint handler=elisp>` restore tag that calls `czq-comint-send--complete-quiet` to remove the filter after a short timer.
+  Tweak `czq-comint-send-quiet-teardown-delay` (and the optional `czq-comint-send-quiet-extra-delay` increments via the helper’s third argument) to control how long the quiet window lasts before prompts reappear—for example,
+  `(setq-local czq-comint-send-quiet-teardown-delay 5.0)` keeps the filter in place for five seconds in the current buffer.
+- Use `czq-comint-send-edit-quiet-delays` to inspect or update those delay values interactively in any `czq-comint-mode` buffer.
 - `czq-comint-run` calls the helper automatically to align a new shell with the invoking `default-directory`.
 You can reuse it from other code—for example, to `source` a virtualenv or trigger a PATH refresh—without leaving stray